CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Cosmic ray modulated thermal instability

-We utilize the CRMHD framework developed by \citet{Thomas2019}.
-While we summarize the key physical concepts of this 2-moment method for CR transport here, we refer the reader to \citet{Thomas2023} for a more detailed and illustrative description of the underlying CR physics.
+We used the CRMHD framework developed by \citet{Thomas2019}.
+While we summarise the key physical concepts of this two-moment method for CR transport here, we refer the reader to \citet{Thomas2023} for a more detailed and illustrative description of the underlying CR physics.

 The transport of CRs, being charged particles, is influenced by their interaction with magnetic fields.
-Their gyroradii ($\sim$0.25~AU for GeV CRs in $\mu$G magnetic fields) are much smaller than the typical length scales of the CGM dynamics we are investigating here.
+Their gyroradii ($\sim$0.25~AU for giga-electronvolt CRs in microgauss magnetic fields) are much smaller than the typical length scales of the CGM dynamics we are investigating here.
 Consequently, we can assume that they are tied to magnetic field lines.
 Because magnetic field lines also follow the gas motion, we can also readily assume that CRs are advected with the gas flow.
 On top of this, CRs are free to propagate anisotropically along magnetic field lines but interact with small perturbations of the magnetic field which determine how fast CRs are transported along magnetic field lines.
 Notably, CRs can excite Alfv\'en waves which are plasma waves that propagate at the Alfv\'en speed, $\vA$.
-When the mean CR transport speed exceeds the local Alfv\'en speed ($\vcr > \vA$), CRs will excite and amplify resonant Alfv\'en waves through the \textbf{gyroresonant instability} \citep{Kulsrud1969, Shalaby2023}.
+When the mean CR transport speed exceeds the local Alfv\'en speed ($\vcr > \vA$), CRs will excite and amplify resonant Alfv\'en waves through the gyroresonant instability \citep{Kulsrud1969, Shalaby2023}.
 These Alfv\'en waves act as magnetic perturbations that affect the CR’s gyromotion along the field lines leading to effective scattering of the CRs and a transfer of energy and momentum to the waves.
 Conversely, when the mean CR transport speed is lower than the Alfv\'en speed ($\vcr < \vA$), the excitation of the gyroresonant instability is suppressed.
 Instead, CRs can gain energy from Alfv\'en waves through a second-order Fermi process \citep{Ko1992} resulting in their acceleration.